-Most of the simple passwords are a result of lazy thinking and inertia.
+Using a simple password is the result of lazy thinking and inertia.
 They’re picked because they are easy to remember.
-Worse still, many people never change their passwords.
+Worse still, many people never change them.
 If a company is hacked, you may not know about it for months and even years.
 If you are in the habit of changing your passwords every 4 months, you decrease the chances of having someone hijack your account and not knowing until it’s too late.

 Let me explain in a little more detail.
 Years ago (over 10 now), Bell’s Sympatico email was hacked.
 It was a mass hack and thousands of emails and passwords were stolen.
 By changing my passwords on a regular basis, I prevented a catastrophe.
 How?
 Well, those email passwords are still floating around on the internet.
 I go into my security settings and look at all the failed attempts to log into my account, by people who have the email address and the old password.
 Some days there are dozens of attempts to gain access to the account.

-As an experiment about 2 years ago, I switched the password back to the stolen one.
+As an experiment about 2 years ago, I switched to one that had been stolen years ago.
 A couple of us were curious as to how long it would take for someone to gain control.
-Since I rarely use the email, I wasn’t too worried.
-I changed it back and was staggered.
+Since I rarely use the account, I wasn’t too worried.
 Within 2 min, the account was breached and within 10 min spam was flooding out of the account.
-I changed the password, cleaned up the mailbox and went in to check the mail forwarding and reply.
+I quickly changed the login, cleaned up the mailbox and went in to check the mail forwarding and reply.
 Both had been changed.
 This meant any replies and all my regular mail would have been automatically sent to this new email address.
 That password was stolen (at that point) over 8 years prior but was still kicking around the internet.

 Consider this.
-If I used the same password on multiple accounts, it wouldn’t have taken long for those accounts to be breached as well.
+If I used the same word on multiple accounts, it wouldn’t have taken long for those accounts to be breached as well.
 It’s a cascading disaster.

 Have unique passwords for each account.
-This means don’t use one password and change the last character for each account.
-If you use Hotdogs (not a good password!) on your email, don’t use Hotdogs123 for your banking account.
-If you have difficulties creating passwords, get a password generator.
+This means don’t use one and change the last character for each account.
+If you use Hotdogs (not good by the way!) on your email, don’t use Hotdogs123 for your banking account.
+If you have difficulties creating passwords, get a generator.
 Those are apps that will generate difficult passwords that don’t fall into an easily recognized pattern.
 I started using one years ago when I realised my passwords all tended to use one side of the keyboard.
 No idea why I do that, but it’s a nasty habit.

-The free version will save 50 passwords.
+The free version will save 50.
 After that, you need to invest in a subscription.
 Look around and ask for recommendations from people you know and trust.

 What you want to look for these features: